mcarneiro/postcss-important-startstop/README.md

 [PostCSS] plugin which adds !important based on an atRule

+_There's an `annotation` branch with comment implementation version, useful for projects using SASS._

 ## Why should I use Important?

 This plugin is useful for a Utility-based approach to CSS.